Skip to main content

 Teaching and Learning

-Lee Melvin M. Peralta (“Melvin”) is a Clinical Assistant Professor of Mathematics Education in the Department of Teaching and Learning.
-He holds a Ph.D. in Curriculum, Instruction, and Teacher Education and M.S. in Statistics from Michigan State University, a M.A. in Mathematics Education from the City College of New York, and a B.S. in Mathematics from Georgetown University.
+Lee Melvin M. Peralta (he/him) is a Clinical Assistant Professor of Mathematics Education in the Department of Teaching and Learning.
+He holds a Ph.D. in Curriculum, Instruction, and Teacher Education and M.S. in Statistics from Michigan State University, a M.A. in Mathematics Education from the City College of New York, and a J.D. and B.S. in Mathematics from Georgetown University.

-Before joining NYU, Melvin was a graduate student at Michigan State University, where he was a University Distinguished Fellow and Interdisciplinary Inquiry and Teaching Fellow.
-Before becoming a graduate student, he was a mathematics teacher in middle and high schools throughout Queens, Manhattan, and the Bronx.
+Before joining NYU, Melvin was a graduate student at Michigan State University, where he was a University Distinguished Fellow.
+Before becoming a graduate student, he was a NYC middle and high school mathematics teacher and Math for America Fellow.

 Programs